Denmark - Legal System

 - Labour market conditions and statistics

-- Study programmes taught in English at Danish colleges and universities
+- Study programmes taught in English at Danish colleges and universities.

-- Other features include an electronic career planning tool, a section with an electronic news service, a quarterly journal and various resources, especially aimed at guidance practitioners.
+Other features include an electronic career planning tool, a section with an electronic news service, a quarterly journal and various resources, especially aimed at guidance practitioners.

-In June 2007 the Folketing (Danish Parliament) agreed on another comprehensive plan for adult guidance services.
+In June 2007, the Folketing agreed on another comprehensive plan for adult guidance services.
 The plan focuses on improving information and guidance services related to adult and further education and training.
-Four new initiatives will be implemented over a three-year period: adult guidance networks - a national centre for competence development - an internet-based guidance portal - a national adult guidance council.
+Four new initiatives will be implemented over a three-year period: adult guidance networks, a national centre for competence development, an internet-based guidance portal and a national adult guidance council.
 For more detailed information on guidance, please see the section on Youth Guidance Centres.